octobercms/docs/themes-development.md

 <a name="combiner-vars"></a>
 ### Combiner variables

 Assets combined using the `|theme` [filter and combiner](../markup/filter-theme) can have values passed to supporting filters, such as the LESS filter.
-Simple define the `assetVar` option when defining the form field, the value should contain the desired variable name.
+Simply specify the `assetVar` option when defining the form field, the value should contain the desired variable name.

     form:
         fields: